sharebrained/readerboard/hardware/readerboard_avr8/README.md

 Status
 ======

-This board has not yet been fabricated or tested.
+This board has been fabricated and tested, and works well.
 It is based on other stable designs, and a prototype using an Arduino Leonardo.

 Bill of Materials
 =================

 See readerboard_avr8_bom.csv.
-I have not built this board from the BOM yet, so expect errors, and be sure to re-check against the respective datasheets.

 Requirements
 ============